ksk0/ltmux/README.md

 modified to include **exit keys** (see below).
 User can modified default **exit keys** combination, but should leave the coresponding code intact.

+# Modifying default config
+User can freely modify default config, in any way, but if default **ltmux** config is deleted those changes will be lost.
+Default config can be deleted by issuing `ltmux config remove` or when `ltmux disable` is executed.

+To prevent accidental deletion of config file, user has to change commented line at the beginning of the file as explained in file itself.
+If changed config file will be unaffected by `ltmux config remove` and `ltmux disable`.

 # How it works?